What are the aims of this leaflet?

 What are the symptoms of PEP and what does it look like?

-Itching is common and often starts on the abdomen often sparing the umbilicus (belly button) during late pregnancy (3rd trimester).
+Itching is common and often starts on the abdomen, usually sparing the umbilicus (belly button).
 If stretch marks (striae) are present, the itching may start within them.
-Itching may then be followed by a rash with wheals (like hives from nettles), small raised lumps in the skin (papules) and large red inflamed areas of skin (plaques).
-It commonly spreads on the trunk, lower abdomen, under the breasts and limbs.
-The face, scalp and mucous membranes (mouth and genital area) are hardly ever affected.
+Itching may then be followed by a rash with wheals (like hives from nettles), small raised lumps in the skin (papules) and large red / darkened inflamed areas of skin (plaques).
+It can often spread on the trunk, lower abdomen, under the breasts and limbs.
+The face, scalp, mouth, genital area, palms and soles are hardly ever affected.
 Small blisters are occasionally present and if these are scratched then straw-coloured fluid may leak out and cause crusts to form.
+Sometimes the rash may develop into eczema or target like lesions (dusky red / dark centre with surrounding paler area).

 How will PEP be diagnosed?

 Diagnosis is usually made by a dermatologist or another doctor based on the typical appearance and distribution of the rash.
-However, if the appearance is not typical your dermatologist may take a skin biopsy (sample of skin under local anaesthetic) and a blood test to help make the diagnosis and rule out other causes of the rash.
+However, if the appearance is not typical your dermatologist may take a skin biopsy (sample of skin under local anaesthetic) and a blood test to help make the diagnosis.
+Although there are no tests that can accurately diagnose this condition, these help to rule out other conditions that can occur in pregnancy.

 Can PEP be cured?

-In most cases this condition is self-limiting and will get better towards the end of pregnancy or immediately following delivery.
-It can be suppressed with treatment.
+In most cases this condition is self-resolving and will get better towards the end of pregnancy or immediately following delivery.
+It can be controlled with treatment.
 In most cases symptoms resolve within a few weeks after giving birth.

 How can PEP be treated?

-The primary aim of treatment is to relieve itching and to reduce inflammation and redness in the skin.
+The aim of treatment is to relieve itching and reduce inflammation in the skin.

 Soothing agents can help to relieve itching and soreness.
 These include cool baths, wet soaks and wearing cotton clothes.
-Bath emollients and soap substitutes followed by emollient creams or ointments will help to moisturise the skin.
-Menthol in aqueous cream can be particularly helpful.
+Bath moisturisers and soap substitutes followed by moisturising creams or ointments will help to moisturise the skin.
+Menthol in aqueous cream can be particularly helpful in relieving itch.

 Topical steroid creams or ointments are often prescribed to reduce the inflammation in the skin and are safe to use during pregnancy.

-Oral antihistamines (only those suitable for use during pregnancy, such as loratadine) can be used to relieve itching.
+Oral antihistamines (only those suitable for use during pregnancy) can be used to relieve itching.
+Ask your pharmacist, midwife, or GP for further advice.

-Rarely, if the condition is very severe, a short course of steroids by mouth may be prescribed.
+Rarely, if the condition is severe, a short course of steroids by mouth may be prescribed.

 Will the baby be affected?